k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/16_rest_api_additions.md

 ## Request Data Encoding

-By default, UTF-8 is used to decode the request body, since this handles the majority of characters for the supported languages.
-However, for situations where customers choose to use a different encoding, it can be specified in the Content-Type header’s optional “charset” parameter: Content-Type: application/json; charset=latin-1 will use the provided charset to decode the request body data.
+By default, UTF-8 is used to decode the request body since this handles the majority of characters for the supported languages.
+However, in situations where customers choose to use a different encoding, it can be specified in the Content-Type header’s optional “charset” parameter: Content-Type: application/json; charset=latin-1 will use the provided charset to decode the request body data.

 Users are responsible for ensuring that their data is correctly encoded using the required charset before transmission to k2view API.
 Failure to do so may result in incorrect characters or an inability to process the request.
 It is also important to note that this only applies to the encoding of the request body and does not apply to the encoding used in any response body data.